chrisstef/etherlens/README.md

 NEXT_PUBLIC_RAPIDAPI_KEY=''
 ```

-## ⚠️ Important!
+### ⚠️ Important!

-In order to use this for your own purpose, you need the API keys.
+In order to run the app, you need the API keys.
 For ConnectKit, grab your API key from the [Wallet Connect dashboard](https://cloud.walletconnect.com/sign-in).
 And for the rapid API key, get it from [Rapid API](https://rapidapi.com/auth/sign-up?referral=/hub).

 ### Starting the application